 The installer also includes a copy of the documentation locally, so you can read it offline.
 Run rustup doc to open the local documentation in your browser.

-Any time there’s a type or function provided by the standard library and you’re not sure what it does or how to use it, use the API (Application Programming Interface) documentation to find out!
+Any time a type or function is provided by the standard library and you’re not sure what it does or how to use it, use the application programming interface (API) documentation to find out!

 Hello, World!

-Now that you have Rust installed, let’s write your first Rust program.
-It’s traditional when learning a new language to write a little program to print the text “Hello, world!” to the screen, so we’ll do the same here!
+Now that you’ve installed Rust, let’s write your first Rust program.
+It’s traditional when learning a new language to write a little program that prints the text “Hello, world!” to the screen, so we’ll do the same here!

-Note: This book assumes basic familiarity with the command line.
-Rust itself makes no specific demands about your editing, tooling, or where your code lives, so if you prefer an IDE (integrated development environment) to the command line, feel free to use your favorite IDE.
+Note This book assumes basic familiarity with the command line.
+Rust makes no specific demands about your editing, tooling, or where your code lives, so if you prefer to use an integrated development environment (IDE) instead of the command line, feel free to use your favorite IDE.
 Many IDEs now have some degree of Rust support; check the IDE’s documentation for details.
-Enabling great IDE support has been a recent focus of the Rust team, and progress has been made rapidly on that front!
+Recently, the Rust team has been focusing on enabling great IDE support, and progress has been made rapidly on that front!

 Creating a Project Directory

-First, make a directory to put your Rust code in.
-Rust doesn’t care where your code lives, but for the exercises and projects in this book, we’d suggest making a projects directory in your home directory and keeping all your projects there.
+You’ll start by making a directory to store your Rust code.
+It doesn’t matter to Rust where your code lives, but for the exercises and projects in this book, you’ll make a projects directory in your home directory to keep all your projects there.

-Open a terminal and enter the following commands to make a projects directory and, inside that, a directory for this “Hello, world!” project:
+Open a terminal and enter the following commands to make a projects directory and a directory for the “Hello, world!” project within the projects directory.

-Linux and Mac:
+For Linux and macOS, enter this:

 $ mkdir ~/projects